Get started with Databricks Apps

 Databricks Apps is in Public Preview.

-The following steps walk you through creating a simple app in your local development environment and deploying the app to your Databricks workspace.
+This article helps you get started with Databricks Apps using a step-by-step example to create a simple app in your local development environment and deploy the app to your Databricks workspace.
 This example walks you through:

 • Creating and testing the app locally.